UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 maps the key [Project] to [frapo:Project] (from the [SPAR] ontologies [FRAPO] ontology), which in turn MAY have a [funder] property.

-A [Dataset] has no contactPoint property, unlike [DCAT], so following the example set by Google in their guidelines for dataset markup, the recommendation is to have an [Organization] referenced by a [creator] property and to add a [contactPoint] property to the organization.

 # Structure / DataCrate by example

 This section describes the DataCrate specification starting from the BagIt structure on which it is built, with examples.
 It contains some normative statements (what a DataCrate SHOULD, MUST and MAY have).

-The Bagit file-system structure for a *Bagged DataCrate* is as follows.
+The BagIt file-system structure for a *Bagged DataCrate* is as follows.

 ```